learn-academy-2022-bravo/week-4-assessment-JonathanSparePartsFuller/interview-questions.md

   Your answer: A float in Ruby is basically an integer with a decimal point.
 They're both a number, but one just has that decimal point.

-  Researched answer: A float contains a decimal point while an integer doesn't
+  Researched answer: A float contains a decimal point while an integer doesn't.
+A quick example would be 3.5(float) and 3(integer).